-We are now coming into a time where hearing loss awareness and information are becoming more accessible to everyone and slowly more people are talking about their hearing loss openly.
+Hearing loss awareness and information is becoming more accessible to everyone and slowly more people are talking about their hearing loss openly.
 Although there is still a long way to go - it is a positive step in the right direction.

 We are beginning to see a gradual increase in available education about the benefits of hearing aids, other forms of treatment and just how important an early diagnosis is for your hearing's future and the quality of life you lead.

 But, what about the audiologist themselves?
-What about the professionals that make this a reality?
-Here we answer some of the common misconceptions about our industry and questions about this important profession.
+Here we answer some of the common misconceptions about our industry and frequently asked questions about the audiologist profession.

 An audiologist is a hearing healthcare professional that manages, focuses and finds a solution to problems in the auditory system of a patient.
 Audiologists are professionally trained to diagnose, treat and monitor all levels of hearing loss, tinnitus symptoms and balance issues (vestibular).